pfriedland/aws-google-proxy/README.md

 - choose a unique stack name
 - You must select **three** availability zones
 - defaults should work fine
-- if you would like to change the Fargate cluster node memory and/or cpu capacity, please see https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size
+- if you would like to change the Fargate cluster node memory and/or cpu capacity for scaling up, please see https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size
+- If you would like to scale out, change the parameters DesiredEcsServiceCount, MinEcsServiceCount, and MaxEcsServiceCount
-- The parameter EcsServiceCpuTargetValue controls the CPU threshold after which scale-out occurs
+- The parameter EcsServiceCpuTargetValue controls the CPU threshold after which scale out occurs
+- ECS container scheduling will evenly distribute containers across multiple availability zones
+- ECS container reservation is configured such that one container will run on each Fargate node - this may be suboptimal although was simplest in term of implementation of the CloudFormation stack template
 - Don't forget to 'check' the final confirmation indicating that IAM Roles may be created and/or modified

 ![alt text](https://github.com/pfriedland/aws-google-proxy/blob/master/cloudformation-template-capabilities.png)